Ecological Health & Function

 Leafy Spurge

-Leafy spurge was introduced into the Yampa River watershed about 40 years ago just west of Hayden, Colorado.
-Whether the original source of contamination was hay equipment brought into the area from Utah or road building equipment working on U.S. Highway 40 is unknown, but both occurred at approximately the time that leafy spurge was first observed (according to Yampa River Leafy Spurge Project volunteer Ben Beall, Sr.) It has expanded its range since that initial introduction, and is now found along the Yampa River and its tributaries in Routt and Moffat counties, and into Dinosaur National Monument.
+c was introduced into the Yampa River watershed about 40 years ago just west of Hayden, Colorado.
+Whether the original source of contamination was hay equipment brought into the area from Utah or road building equipment working on U.S. Highway 40 is unknown, but both occurred at approximately the time that leafy spurge was first observed ( Leafy spurgeaccording to Yampa River Leafy Spurge Project volunteer Ben Beall, Sr.) It has expanded its range since that initial introduction, and is now found along the Yampa River and its tributaries in Routt and Moffat counties, and into Dinosaur National Monument.
 This invasive weed is outcompeting native plants and crops that livestock typically graze.
 Leafy spurge is toxic to cattle, elk, and deer, and its sap is caustic to human hands.
 Learn how to spot leafy spurge and the efforts being made to control its spread using biocontrols at the Yampa River Leafy Spurge Project website.